 In 2019, the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act was passed.
 This legislation cracked down on spam and provided tools to authenticate caller ID information across different networks.

 Between 2020 and 2023, Secure Telephone Identity Revisited/Signature-based Handling of Asserted Information using toKENs (STIR/SHAKEN) was unveiled.
-STIR/SHAKEN is a set of interconnected frameworks introduced by the TRACED Act to reduce spam and improve caller ID authentication (effectively cracking down on spoofing).
+A set of interconnected frameworks introduced by the TRACED Act to reduce spam and improve caller ID authentication.

 In the meantime, it's crucial to install a reputable spam text blocker like Robokiller and learn how to protect yourself from the countless types of text scams you might see on any given day.